MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > [!IMPORTANT]
 > The entity that you will choose at this point will serve as the basis for your unified master data set.
 In other words, any future entities that you will be selected during the match phase will be added to this entity.
 At the same time it doesn't mean that the unified entity will include all the data of this entity. >
 >There are two considerations that can help you select your first entity:
-> - First, what entity do you consider to have the most reliable data?
+> - First, what entity do you consider having the most reliable data?
 > - Second, does the entity that you identified under consideration one has attributes that are also shared by other entities (Name, Phone, Email, etc)?
 If not, you should continue to your second most reliable entity and so forth.

 Continue by selecting the second entity of your match pair by selecting the right filed (shown below in red):